 Hear Lovelock on the importance of the ECD:

 Images of an ‘ozone hole’ above Antarctica were a powerful stimulus for international political collaboration, and the Montreal Protocol, banning the production of CFCs, was agreed by the United Nations in 1987.
 Lovelock’s data, showing the dispersal of these chemicals around the globe, was an important part of the evidence that led to this ban.

 Although the Montreal Protocol has been effective in dramatically reducing emissions of CFCs, the ozone layer’s recovery is slow, with levels of ozone not expected to fully recover until between 2040 and 2080.

 Pollution detection and environmental concerns

-At the time Lovelock was first developing his ECD, government and industry scientists were developing and using other sensitive detectors to study residues of man-made chemicals—especially pesticides—as they accumulated in the environment.
+At the time Lovelock was first developing his ECD, government and industry scientists were developing and using other sensitive detectors to study residues of synthetic chemicals—especially pesticides—as they accumulated in the environment.

 These studies motivated the American marine biologist Rachel Carson to write her powerful book Silent Spring, which alerted many to the ecological and human health implications of pesticide use and helped to stimulate the environmental movement of the 1960s and 1970s.